Skip to content

 stepId: 'charge-card',

-retry: [Function], // retry from the same step
+retry: [Function], // in-process retry — resumes from the failed step

 state: { schemaId: '...', context: {...}, indexes: [...] },